DMAIC is a structured, customer-focused, data-driven approach to problem-solving. The acronym stands for:

 - Identify all stakeholders

-A successful Define phase is essential to success, so resist the temptation to rush through this step and start experimenting with change.
-Careful planning is what separates structured improvement from chaos.
+Resist the temptation to rush through this step and start experimenting with change.

-During the Measure phase, existing processes are documented, and a baseline upon which to improve is established.
+During the Measure phase, existing processes are documented, data is collected, and a baseline upon which to improve is established.

 - Identify input, processes, and output indicators